Crystal Lake Estate

 CARETAKER’S HOUSE: Near the entrance to the estate and out of sight of the main house and Lake, is the two bedroom one bath caretaker’s house.
-A New Holland Tractor, Thiokol Sno-Cat and other equipment is also stored here for ongoing maintenance of the estate.
+A New Holland Tractor, Thiokol Sno-Cat and other equipment are stored here for ongoing maintenance of the estate.

-The mountain passes through the Sierra all have a rich history to go along with the spectacular beauty they still hold.
+The mountain passes through the Sierra all have a rich history with spectacular beauty.
 Crystal Lake, the stunning centerpiece of a 210-acre private estate near Donner Summit, is no exception.

 The property was part of the Truckee Trail, the first wagon road over the Sierra Nevada that opened in 1844.
 The historic trail passed along Crystal Lake on the way to Six Mile Valley and Yuba Gap.

 The lake was also a stop on the first transcontinental railway completed in 1869 and an art gallery for Native Americans who left their petroglyphs on the granite rocks on the east side of the lake.